SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Experiments and results

 \subsection{Datasets}

 To evaluate the effectiveness of the proposed approach, we conduct data augmentation experiments on three public sEMG benchmark datasets, namely Ninapro DB2~\cite{atzori2014electromyography}, DB4~\cite{pizzolato2017comparison}, and DB7~\cite{krasoulis2017improved}, as summarized in Table~\ref{tab1}.
 These datasets encompass a diverse range of gesture classes and subjects, providing a comprehensive testbed for evaluating generalization.
-Each dataset contains multi-channel sEMG signals acquired using sparse-density acquisition systems with a sampling rate of 2 kHz.
 During preprocessing, the raw sEMG signals of each subject are segmented via a sliding window of length 200 ms with a step size of 40 ms, and then standardized channel-wise.
 To ensure consistency with previous studies~\cite{wang2024transformer, al2024tcnn} and focus on gesture-related categories, the rest class is excluded during preprocessing.
 Following established protocols~\cite{wang2024transformer, al2024tcnn} for gesture recognition based on sEMG, we adopt a cross-trial paradigm in which the training and testing sets are divided based on the trial information, as mentioned in Table~\ref{tab1}.